Boston: Transportation

 Amtrak intercity rail to Boston is provided through four stations: South Station, North Station, Back Bay, and Route 128.
-South Station is a major intermodal transportation hub and is the terminus of Amtrak's Northeast Regional, Acela Express, and Lake Shore Limited routes, in addition to multiple MBTA services.
-Back Bay is also served by MBTA and those three Amtrak routes, while Route 128, in the southwestern suburbs of Boston, is only served by the Acela Express and Northeast Regional.
+South Station is a major intermodal transportation hub and is the terminus of Amtrak's Northeast Regional, Acela, and Lake Shore Limited routes, in addition to multiple MBTA services.
+Back Bay is also served by MBTA and those three Amtrak routes, while Route 128, in the southwestern suburbs of Boston, is only served by the Acela and Northeast Regional.
 Meanwhile, Amtrak's Downeaster to Brunswick, Maine terminates in North Station, and is the only Amtrak route to do so.

 Nicknamed "The Walking City", Boston hosts more pedestrian commuters than do other comparably populated cities.
 Owing to factors such as necessity, the compactness of the city and large student population, 13 percent of the population commutes by foot, making it the highest percentage of pedestrian commuters in the country out of the major American cities.
 As of 2024, Walk Score ranks Boston as the third most walkable U.S. city, with a Walk Score of 83, a Transit Score of 72, and a Bike Score of 69.